Cey Adams: After Def Jam

 In March 2015, a new body of collage work incorporating the corporate logos was exhibited at Rush Philanthropic Arts Foundation, an organization "dedicated to providing inner city youth across New York City with significant exposure to the arts."
 It was founded in 1995 by Russell Simmons.
 The Foundation writes that Adams "draws inspiration from 60s pop art, sign painting, comic books, and popular culture.
 His work focuses on themes including pop culture, race and gender relations, cultural and community issues.
 Trusted Brands transforms images and icographics that he grew up with."
 Adams describes the Trusted Brands series as "an homage to pop art."
 In an interview with NY1, the director of Rush Art Galleries speaks about Adam's positive influence and advocacy for emerging artists.

 Adams took part in "Red Eye," an annual weeks-long exhibition of art and entertainment in Fort Lauderdale, in July 2015.
 He collaborated with local students, helping them create a mural for the National Urban League conference, as well as teaching, and lecturing.

 The Smithsonian's National Museum of African American History and Culture opened in September 2016 and Adams contributed a wall mural for the opening festival "Freedom Sounds: A Community Celebration.”
 Adams also designed a coffee table book published by the Smithsonian that is a 300-page anthology of Hip-Hop that includes a box set of CDs and never-before-seen photographs.

 Beyond Walls is a group of Lynn, Massachusetts residents, business owners, and public art and place-making enthusiasts attempting to create a sense of "place and safety" in Downtown Lynn.
 Adams completed a mural for this project in July 2017.

 Adams was the Brooklyn Arts Council's 2015 50th Anniversary Gala Honoree.

 Honoring the 44th anniversary of the birth of Hop Hip on August 11, 2017, Google launched a "first-of-its-kind Doodle featuring a custom logo graphic by famed graffiti artist Cey Adams, interactive turntables on which users can mix samples from legendary tracks, and a serving of Hip Hop history – with an emphasis on its founding pioneers."

 In collaboration with photographer Janette Beckman, Adams worked on a project called the "Mash Up" where graffiti artists "remixed" Beckman's photographs of hip hop musicians, that was released as a book in 2018.

 For the launch of Levi's new store in Times Square in November 2018, Adams screen-printed and airbrushed clothing.
+The pieces are an homage to time doing graffiti, when he would hand paint designs on vintage Levi's apparel for family and friends.

+Adams was commissioned by Pabst Brewing Company in 2019 to reimagine their Pabst Blue Ribbon logo.
+His design was placed on 150 million cans that were distributed nationally.

+Departure: 40 Years of Art & Design, was debuted in 2022 at Stone Gallery at Boston University.
+This is his retrospective exhibition, featuring work from throughout his lifetime.